Sexual Harassment Reports and Investigations

 Investigating the Complaint

-Once a SHO has received a complaint of sexual harassment, they are required to immediately begin the investigation process, which must be completed within 60 days of the complaint.
+Once a SHO has received a complaint of sexual harassment, they are required to immediately begin the investigation process, which must be completed within 60 days of receiving the complaint.
 The following are nine steps that should be part of any successful investigation:

 1. Define the Scope of the Investigation;